afsc-assessments/ebswp_2023/doc/EBSpollock.md

 intercepts, which we treated as fixed effects for each linear predictor and year.
 Finally, we used epsilon bias-correction to correct for retransformation bias (Thorson and Kristensen, 2016).

+We checked model fits for evidence of non-convergence by confirming that (1) the derivative of the marginal likelihood with respect to each fixed effect was sufficiently small and (2) that the Hessian matrix was positive definite.
+We then checked for evidence of model fit by computing Dunn-Smyth randomized quantile residuals (Dunn and Smyth 1996) and visualizing these using a quantile-quantile plot within the DHARMa R package.
+We also evaluated the distribution of these residuals over space in each year, and inspected them for evidence of residual spatio-temporal patterns.

 ## Spatio-temporal treatment of survey age composition data
 To date, assessments using spatio-temporal indices have kept age-composition data unchanged (i.e., the estimates were based on the original design-based approach).
-In 2019 we develop a spatio-temporal approach to obtain age composition estimates (O'leary et al. 2020).
+In 2019 we developed a spatio-temporal approach to obtain age composition estimates (O'leary et al. 2020).
 The comparison with design-based age composition estimates was similar to the model-based estimates.
+For this year, we began to expand this work to cover the NBS but the age data for this region are incomplete.
+Consequently we used the design-based estimates as in prior years (including staton-specific density-dependent corrections).

 ## Diagnostic plots from BTS work